minostauros/SmartZoomExtension/README.md

 # SmartZoomExtension
-SmartZoom (double tap zoom like in Safari) as an extension
+SmartZoom (double tap zoom like in Safari) as an extension for Firefox, Chrome, and so on.

 [Demo](https://lab.hakim.se/zoom-js/) by Hakim.
 This repo is to turn [zoom.js](smartzoom/zoom.js) into an extension format.